mjrdnk/express-simple-mvc/README.md

 # express-simple
 ## Simple starter, bare bone structure based on ExpressJS.
 Helps easily creating controllers for routes.
 Provides Flightplan file for simple deployment strategy.
-### This project allows for returing json documents for your REST API.
+### This project allows for quickly developing REST APIS, which route return json documents.

 ##### To start, open your terminal and run following commands: